Agent's Take: The 15 contract-year players who can cash in with a big 2017 season

 Pittsburgh's offer was substantially more than the current $8.25 million per year benchmark in a declining running back market.
 Bell was reportedly looking for at least $15 million per year to build upon the contract Adrian Peterson had been playing under since 2011 that averaged approximately $14 million per year before the Minnesota Vikings released him in March.
 Whether Bell made a mistake turning down the deal remains to be seen.
 Pittsburgh has the option of placing another franchise tag on Bell in 2018 for $14.544 million, which is 120 percent of his current $12.12 million franchise number.

 Graham set franchise records for a tight end with 65 receptions for 923 yards in a comeback 2016 season.
 In 2015, his first in Seattle, Graham tore the tore the patellar tendon in his right knee.
-Placing a franchise tag on Graham in 2018 is remote, and here's why: the signing bonus proration from Graham's deal with the Saints that made him the NFL's first and only $10 million per year tight end gets included the calculations.
-Factoring in the 120 percent of the prior year's salary rules suggests that Graham's tag number should be $15.58 million.
+Placing a franchise tag on Graham in 2018 is remote, and here's why: the 120 percent of the prior year's salary rules suggest that the signing bonus proration from Graham's deal with the Saints, which made him the NFL's first and only $10 million per year tight end, is included the calculations.
+With the bonus proration factored in, Graham's tag number should be $15.58 million.
 Fortunately for Seattle, the tight end market has been stagnant with Graham's deal still leading the way.
 A 31-year-old Graham may have a hard time getting the same money in 2018 he did at 27 without bettering the franchise marks he set last season during his contract year.

 Bradford is going to be sitting in the driver's seat if he can maintain or improve upon his 2016 performance.
 He set an NFL single-season record with a 71.6 completion percentage and threw for a career high 3,877 yards while getting comfortable with Minnesota's offense on the fly after a surprising trade from the Philadelphia Eagles in the days leading up to the regular season opener.